QodotPlugin/qodotplugin.github.io/docs/entities.md

 ![](../images/solid-properties.png)

-Our goal will be to give the brush entity a name and then to print that name.
+Our goal will be to give the solid class a name and then to print that name.

 Notice that unlike the point entity, we don't have a place to add a .tscn file like before.
 We are only given a place to hold a script.